At a Glance

 - Aeromedical Evacuation — transferring patients by air (fixed/rotary wing aircraft)

-- Being treated, trained, and supported as a professional.
+- Be treated, trained and supported as a professional.
 Fully supported clinical rotation programme for newly qualified nurses.
 Options to undertake post-registration specialist courses

-- Receiving regular service start pay equivalent to NHS Band 7
+- Regular Service Start pay equivalent to NHS Band 7

-This role will be located anywhere in the UK on an RAF Station and includes the potential for overseas service during exercises/operations.
+This role will be located anywhere in the UK on an RAF Station and includes the potential of overseas service during exercises/operations.

 Registered Nurse (Adult) in the Royal Air Force (RAF) employer: Royal Air Force (RAF)